JiaweiZhuang/CS205_final_project/README.md

 While high-level languages like Python and Matlab can read and write data in any formats very conveniently, data I/O in low-level languages such as C and Fortran can be painful.
 Therefore, we make use of the [NetCDF4 library](https://www.unidata.ucar.edu/software/netcdf/) to facilitate data I/O. It can be viewed as a structured combination of numerical (like binary) and text (like ASCII) data.
 The numerical part makes it suited for storing large data arrays in our application, and the text description part makes it self-descriptive, which is a significant advantage over plain binary files.
 All commonly used languages have NetCDF4 APIs and are able to operate on this data format.

 In Python, the [xarray package](http://xarray.pydata.org/en/stable/) is a good way to handle NetCDF data.
-It is the higher-dimension extension of the well-known Pandas package.
+It is a higher-dimension extension of the well-known Pandas package.
 While Pandas is great for data science, xarray also suits various physical sciences.

 In C, we've provided a [script](Build_Library/netCDF_build/install_netCDF.sh) to install that library.
 A single build can work for various compilers including the basic gcc compiler, the pgcc compiler for OpenACC, and the nvcc compiler for CUDA.
+With the NetCDF-C library, we can read all the data we need and dynamically allocate memories for them in a single function [readX()](Parallel_Algorithm/shared/ncdf_util.c)

 It is also worth mentioning that, NetCDF is the standard data format used for the Intergovernmental Panel on Climate Change (IPCC) report :)